viper-010/Python_YT/30-Sets/30_Sets_tutorial.md

 Here we see that the items of set occur in random order and hence they cannot be accessed using index numbers.
 Also sets do not allow duplicate values.

 ### Example 2
+- Can change a set after it's created by adding or removing elements.
 ```python
 my_set = {1, 2, 3}